JereKuusela/valheim-esp/README.md

 By default, most features are active which adds too much information for most use cases.
 It's recommended to turn off most features, until you have a better idea what you are looking for.

 The best way is to use the configuration manager since it provides a decent UI and works during the game.
-Three values are possible for features:

-- 1: Feature is enabled.
-- 0: Feature is hidden.
-Enabling the feature will instantly make it visible.
-- -1: Feature is disabled.
-Enabling the feature may not appear until the area/object is reloaded.

 Another way is to use the commands `esp_toggle`, `esp_enable` and `esp_disable`.

-- `esp_toggle`: Switches the value between 0 and 1.
-- `esp_enable`: Sets the value to 1.
-- `esp_disable`: Sets the value to -1.
-- `esp_terrain [radius]`: Visualizes the terrain within the radius.
+Terrain can be visualized with the command `esp_terrain [radius]`.
+This is not optimized so large values will slow down the game.

 However once you know what you need, you should bind the `esp_toggle` command to a key to quick turn features on/off.
 For example: `bind o esp_toggle HUD ExtraInfo` would toggle the HUD and extra hover texts when pressing O button.

 Parameter `*` affects all settings.
-For example `esp_disable *` hides all features.
+For example `esp_disable *` disables all features.

 Unfortunately the feature names for commands aren't documented (but the commands support autocomplete).